iamjoyfulgirl/employee-tracker/README.md

 ## Usage

 First, download the schema.sql file to create the database and three tables that contain the info for departments, roles, and employees.
 A seeds.sql file is included as an example.
+You can seed the database by following the prompts and/or by running `mysql -u root -p` and `source seeds.sql` to see the seeded data.

 ## User Story